PCMDI/pcmdi_metrics/docs/_sources/Technical-overview.rst.txt

 Summary
 =======

 The PMP provides a diverse suite of analysis utilities each of which produce summary statistics that gauge the consistency between climate model simulations and available observations.
-The primary application of the PMP is to evaluate simulations from the `Coupled Model Intercomparison Project (CMIP) <https://www.wcrp-climate.org/wgcm-cmip>`_ but it can also be used to provide objective performance ssummaries during the model development process as well as selected research purposes.
+The primary application of the PMP is to evaluate simulations from the `Coupled Model Intercomparison Project (CMIP) <https://www.wcrp-climate.org/wgcm-cmip>`_.
+It can also be used to provide objective performance summaries during the model development process as well as selected research purposes.
 The notes below provide a brief summary of some of the key aspects of the PMP design.

 Software framework and dependancies
 -----------------------------------

-Most of the PMP is based on `Python <https://www.python.org/>`_ 3 and built upon the Climate Data Analysis Tools (`CDAT <https://cdat.llnl.gov>`_).
-The key component of CDAT used by the PMP is the Community Data Management System (`CDMS <https://cdms.readthedocs.io/en/latest/manual/cdms_1.html>`_) which provides access to a powerful collection of climate specific utilites.
+Most of the PMP is based on `Python 3 <https://www.python.org/>`_ and built upon the Climate Data Analysis Tools (`CDAT <https://cdat.llnl.gov>`_).
+The key component of CDAT used by the PMP is the Community Data Management System (`CDMS <https://cdms.readthedocs.io/en/latest/manual/cdms_1.html>`_) which provides access to a powerful collection of climate specific utilites, inclduing cdutil, genutil and cdtime.

 Input/Output format